Abeer958/Admin-Panel/README.md

 * Contact

 ## General Information
-I created this website as a Youtube replica which is a video sharing platform.
+I created this administration panel that shows user profiles, products, as well as transactions.

 ### Purpose of this project
 To practice web design and routing.